openforis/sepal-doc/docs/source/team/classroom.rst

 .. tip::

     If you create your own course as a combination of different modules, invite :code:`sepal.classrom@gmail.com` as a teacher, and then make this account owner of the classroom.
-As a teacher you will still be able to do everythingbut the content will resides in a communal account.
+As a teacher you will still be able to do everything but the content will resides in a communal account.

 When creating basic content, you can re-use posts from classes were you are teaching as shown in the following image: